mmuckley/torchkbnufft/README.md

 ### Toeplitz Embedding

-The package includes routines for calculating embedded Toeplitz kernels and using them as FFT filters for the forward/backward NUFFT operations.
+The package includes routines for calculating embedded Toeplitz kernels and using them as FFT filters for the forward/backward NUFFT operations [3].
 This is very useful for gradient descent algorithms that must use the forward/backward ops in calculating the gradient.
 The following minimalist code shows an example:

 ```python
 from torchkbnufft import AdjKbNufft, ToepNufft